Snowflake-Labs/sfquickstarts/site/sfguides/src/build_rag_based_equipment_maintenance_app_using_snowflake_cortex/build_rag_based_equipment_maintenance_app_using_snowflake_cortex.md

 SELECT * FROM TABLE(REPAIR_LOGS_LLM($prompt));
 ```

-If you have made it this far you should see something simialar to this.
+If you have made it this far you should see something similar to this.

 ![RepairValidate](assets/repairvalidate.png)